ciscops/Netbox_Route53/README.md

 ### Makefile
 To push script to lamdba, use Makefile commands

-Rename LAMBDA_WEBHOOK_FUNCTION and LAMBDA_AUTO_FUNCTION inside the makefile to match the names of the respective Aws Lambda functions
+Rename LAMBDA_FUNCTION_NAME inside the makefile to match the name of the  Aws Lambda function

 (Terminal/Cmd commands to port script to aws)